Detroit, MI Office Overview

 The Detroit metropolitan population exceeds 1.7 million residents.
 Famously nicknamed Motor City, the market is still home to auto manufacturing businesses.
 Its economy has, however, diversified to include enterprises operating in the high technology, healthcare and biomedical, information technology, finance, transportation, and trade industries, just to name a few.
 The Detroit gross metropolitan product exceeds $80 billion annually.

-As of mid-2017, the Greater Detroit office market encompasses over 25.5 million square feet of existing office space in properties larger than 50,000 square feet.
-Detroit is home to numerous Fortune 500 and other large company headquarters that propel the consistent demand for commercial real estate in Detroit.
+As of mid-2017, the Greater Detroit office market encompassed more than 25 million square feet of completed office space in properties larger than 50,000 square feet.
+Detroit is home to numerous Fortune 500 company headquarters that maintain a high demand for office space in Detroit.

 Detroit, MI Commercial Inventory Breakdown

 - 50k to 100k SF: 3,533,168 SF / 10.6% of total office